 Trusts can be of greater benefit than ever in these days of blended families.
 Both sides usually intend to do the right thing, but often one set of children end up be cut out entirely.
 A Family Trust, set up in the right way, can be fair to everyone, look after the second (or third..) time spouse or partner, but still ultimately pass to the original bloodline.

 One of the Trusts we offer is called “The Family Bank” as it can offer help to the family for as long as 125 years, through a series of loans being recycled, potentially saving Inheritance Tax, reducing probate delays and looking after vulnerable beneficiaries.

-If you run a business, then you are in special need of Trusts to protect assets which might be at risk if, Trump like, your venture goes pear-shaped.
+If you run a business, then you are in special need of Trusts to protect assets which might be at risk if, Trump-like, your venture goes pear-shaped.
 These days, businesses need to be very nimble, and lucky, to survive for long.
-No good trying to do it when things are already bad though!
+No good trying to set up a Trust when things are already bad though!
 Protection must be put in place in good times, or the benefits of trusts may well be lost.

 - protective property trust prices